Want to Know About Tartar Removal?

 Plaque & Tartar Removal

 Using a small mirror, the dental hygienist uses a scalar to scrape off all the plaque and tartar from your teeth and gums.
 You’ll hear some scraping sounds during this step, and you might experience mild bleeding.

 Brushing, Flossing, Rinsing

 The dental hygienist will polish your teeth with gritty toothpaste, following which they’ll floss the interdental spaces of your teeth.
 The dentist will also ask you to rinse your mouth with a fluoride wash to get rid of the debris.

 The dental hygienist will apply a fluoride gel on your teeth to prevent cavities and bacterial decay for several months.
 The fluoride gel will be washed off after a minute, following which they’ll paint fluoride varnish on your teeth.

-A typical dental cleaning usually costs between $75 and $200, depending on the dentist and the type of cleaning necessary.
+A typical dental tartar removal cost usually between $75 and $200, depending on the dentist and the type of cleaning necessary.
 However, the cost of dental cleaning is often covered by dental insurance.